 Hometown: Paris, France

 Jérémie graduated with honors from Fordham University in 2016 with a B.A. in Political Science and Middle East Studies, with a minor in Arabic.
 His senior thesis analyzed interactions between political activists and foreign NGOs in Jordan, and their effects on collective action.
-His time in the region includes over a year of work, research, and volunteering in Jordan, as well as three years spent in Egypt from 2009-2012 prior to college.
-Before enrolling in MAAS, Jérémie was a Research Associate at the National Endowment for Democracy’s International Forum for Democratic Studies, where his portfolio included a study of protest movements and secularization in Iran.
-Jérémie’s current research continues to explore social movements and contentious politics in the Middle East, especially how these phenomena have interacted with foreign development efforts and shifting strategies of authoritarian power-sharing.
-His analysis on these subjects has appeared in numerous outlets including: The Center for International Media Assistance, The Global Investigative Journalism Network, The Democracy Digest, and La Formoisie.
+His time in the region includes over a year of work and research in Jordan, as well as three years spent in Egypt from 2009-2012 prior to college.
+Before enrolling in MAAS, Jérémie was a Research Associate at the National Endowment for Democracy’s International Forum for Democratic Studies, where his portfolio included a study of protest movements in Iran.
+Jérémie’s current research explores the most recent wave of Arab revolutions in 2019, where he aims to integrate approaches from contentious politics and civil-military relations.
+His analysis on the region's politics has appeared in numerous outlets including: The Center for International Media Assistance, The Global Investigative Journalism Network, The Democracy Digest, and La Formoisie.